CFB Picton: Affiliated facilities

 The Bombing & Gunnery School and Artillery School also operated a number of ranges in other parts of Prince Edward County.
 The Point Petre and South Bay Training Areas were located in the southeast corner of the county near Cherry Valley.
 Point Petre had been in use as an artillery range since 1938 and the area continued in that role with the formation of the RCSA.
 Sections of the site were also used for test firing of the Velvet Glove air-to-air missile.
 The South Bay Training Area was used for mortar, recoilless rifle and anti-tank rocket training.
 In 2015, Point Petre is a Provincial Wildlife Area.
 A transmitter site for the Military Aeronautical Communications System based at CFB Trenton is also located there.

 After closure

 After CFB Picton was closed, much of the base housing was sold to the Government of Ontario.
 Originally run by the Ministry of Health, it was later transferred to the Ministry of Community and Social Services and was named Prince Edward Heights.
 The "Heights" as it was known locally, at its peak, was home to approximately 450 individuals with developmental disabilities and employed just as many staff, until deinstitutionalization became the norm and it closed in September 1999.
 A developer has since purchased the homes, renamed the development "Macaulay Village" and resold them as individual properties.
 Much of the main base also remains, with some of the original buildings in use for assorted industrial and institutional purposes.
-The airfield remains in operation as Picton Airport.
+The airfield is no longer operational.
 The base and Point Petre were also used to film Dieppe (1993), a TV movie by Canadian Broadcasting Corporation (CBC).
+The site was purchased in 2021 and is now known as cultural destination Base31.